You may wish to read an introductory page first.

+Other fortifications near Chioggia protected the southern access to the lagoon and the large fortress of Palmanova (1593) was able to sustain a long siege.
 As a matter of fact the Ottoman fleet never attempted to reach Venice.

 Forte S. Nicol˛ was the site of the last military event of the Republic of Venice: in 1797 its cannon bombed a French ship trying to enter the lagoon: the commander of the fort was from Cattaro (Kotor), a port in today's Montenegro, whose inhabitants were among the most loyal ones to the Lion of St. Mark.
 The coat of arms of Cattaro shows three open mouths because the port is located at the end of a fjord with three entrances one after the other.